gvwilson/sdxpy/src/http/index.md

 -   `MockHandler` combines it with our mock request handler.

-It's a lot of work to test a GET request for one file, but we can re-use `MockRequestHandler` to test the application-specific code for other servers.
+It's a lot of work to test a single GET request, but we can re-use `MockRequestHandler` to test the application-specific code for other servers.
 Most libraries don't provide helper classes like this to support testing,